bearofbusiness/Slash-Discord-Music-Bot/README.md

 ----------
 **Python 3.10 or higher is required**

 Requirements are listed inside the `requirements.txt` file.
+You must install it using pip on windows or using your package manager on linux.
+You can also use anaconda for package management.

 The main file is `musS_D.py`

+The best way to run it is through a console `python3.10 musS_D.py`(set python version as needed)

 Dotenv Configuration
 --------------------